Alzheimer's disease is a complex puzzle that researchers are committed to solving. Currently, nearly 200 Alzheimer's drugs are in clinical trials.

 How does Leqembi work?

-Similar to Aduhelm, Leqembi is designed to slow disease progression by identifying and attacking beta amyloid proteins in the brain.
+Similar to Aduhelm, Leqembi is designed to slow Alzheimer's progression by identifying and attacking beta amyloid proteins in the brain.

 This is significant because beta amyloids are the hallmark of Alzheimer’s.
 These proteins clump together to form plaques that destroy neurons, which are the cells that form the brain’s communication system.5 Leqembi is a monoclonal antibody that binds to these plaques and breaks them apart.6